xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_student.rst

   :alt: Table with columns for the collected data points and rows for each
         student on the Instructor Dashboard

-For courses that have the cohorts feature enabled, this report also includes a Cohort column with each student's assigned cohort group.
+For courses that include cohorts or teams, this report also includes columns with the names of the cohort group and team that the student belongs to.
+If the teams feature is enabled but the student has not joined a group, the team name column is empty.

 .. note:: The columns for language and location are included in this report for backward compatibility only.
 This data is no longer collected during